 The table below shows the LOs for first and second placement.
-This links to both the course ECPs and the Learning Plan you will discuss and develop with your supervisor during the first part of your placement.
-You'll notice BSW (Hons.) and MSW programs have the same LOs for their First Placement.
-This is in recognition of the fact all students in both programs are being exposed to social work practice for the first time.
+This links to both the course ECPs and your LP.
+You will notice BSW (Hons) and MSW programs have the same LOs for their first placement.
+This is in recognition of the fact all students in both programs are being exposed to social work practices for the first time.